digitalyoshixi/zettelkasten/content/Programming/germspeak.md

 - Multiple return values
 - Able to edit code while program is being interpreted
 - A [[F*]] feature of code verification
+- Every function has a list of imports,